bioinfo-arctic/FSK2053/Spring_2025/Phylogenetic_Inference.md

 ```
 You can open this tree file using a program called figtree (http://tree.bio.ed.ac.uk/software/figtree/).

-Extra information: ’Beauti’fication of phylogenetic trees can be done
-using `ggplot`and its associated package called `ggtree` can be used to
-make trees more beautiful.
+Extra information: ’Beauti’fication of phylogenetic trees can be done using `ggplot`and its associated package called `ggtree` can be used to make trees more beautiful.

-######## Reference: some scripts are taken from tutorial: estimating phylogenetic trees with phangorn
+If you are interested, you can play around with and make colourful trees using different functions and packages at home.
+For example using the package "ggtree", which has a lot of really cool features.
+You can see more here: https://yulab-smu.top/treedata-book/.

+######## References:

     Bodenhofer U, Bonatesta E, Horejs-Kainrath C, Hochreiter S (2015). “msa: an R package for multiple sequence alignment.”
 Bioinformatics, 31(24), 3997–3999. doi:10.1093/bioinformatics/btv494.

     Pelé J, Bécu JM, Abdi H, Chabbert M. Bios2mds: an R package for comparing orthologous protein families by metric multidimensional scaling.
 BMC Bioinformatics.
 2012 Jun 15;13:133. doi: 10.1186/1471-2105-13-133.
 PMID: 22702410; PMCID: PMC3403911.

     Klaus Peter Schliep, phangorn: phylogenetic analysis in R, Bioinformatics, Volume 27, Issue 4, February 2011, Pages 592–593, https://doi.org/10.1093/bioinformatics/btq706

+Furthermore, inspiration for this practical was found from the tutorial called: "estimating phylogenetic trees with phangorn": https://cran.r-project.org/web/packages/phangorn/vignettes/Trees.html